Skip to content

 Dashboard & MCP

-For both process-mode and container-mode AUT runs, Stove executes your app outside go test, so standard go test -cover doesn't apply.
-Go 1.20+ integration coverage fits this model: build with go build -cover, set GOCOVERDIR, and flush data on graceful shutdown (SIGTERM).
+Stove runs your app outside go test, so plain go test -cover doesn't apply.
+Go 1.20+ integration coverage works: build with go build -cover, set GOCOVERDIR, flush on SIGTERM.

 1. go build -cover → instruments the binary